 Enhanced Care Management

-Santa Clara Family Plan (SCFHP) is launching a new Medi-Cal benefit called Enhanced Care Management (ECM).
+Santa Clara Family Health Plan (SCFHP) offers new Medi-Cal benefit called Enhanced Care Management (ECM).
 ECM provides extra services at no cost to Medi-Cal members who qualify under one of the ECM Populations of Focus.

 ECM offers SCFHP members: